christophlee/christophlee/petaluma_botany.md

 <div style="padding-left: 2em">
 <strong>Common name(s):</strong> Red-seeded Dandelion<br />
 <strong>Historic household popularity:</strong> Unknown<br />
 <strong>Comment:</strong> Super stoked to realize that we have two species of dandelion growing in our yard!
-T. erythrospermum differes from t. officinale in the color of the achene (seed) and leaf shape (and probably in other ways).
+T. erythrospermum differs from t. officinale in the color of the achene (seed) and leaf shape (and probably in other ways).
 There are a number of these plants in the front yard, and growing right next to common dandelions!
 Side note: it seems that t. erythrospermum may of undergone a taxonomic change, possibly explaining some of the lack of clear info on its uses / origins.<br />
 <strong>Edibility:</strong> Presumably similar to T. officinale, though I haven't found information specific to t. erythrospermum.<br />
 <strong>Medicinal Uses:</strong> Again, presumably similar to T. officinale.
 Not much info here.<br />
 <strong>Distribution:</strong> Not native to California according to Caflora, though Wikipedia seems to imply it is native to North America.
 There isn't a ton of info on this, surprisingly.<br />